angusgee/whisper-vtt/README.md

 ## Overview

-This project provides a streamlined workflow for converting spoken audio into text directly on a Linux desktop.
-It was developed to offer a more integrated and efficient alternative to web-based or heavier dictation software.
-By leveraging the power of OpenAI's Whisper model locally, it allows for quick transcription triggered by a simple hotkey press, with the resulting text automatically pasted into the active application.
+WhisperVTT is a lightweight, local voice-to-text solution for Linux desktops.
+By harnessing OpenAI's powerful Whisper model, it quickly converts spoken audio into text, copying it to your clipboard with a single hotkey press.
+No internet access or third party software needed.

 ## Features

 *   **Hotkey Activated:** Start recording instantly with a configurable global hotkey.
-*   **Whisper AI Integration:** Utilizes OpenAI's powerful Whisper model for accurate speech-to-text transcription.
+*   **Whisper AI Integration:** Uses OpenAI's powerful Whisper model for accurate speech-to-text transcription.
 *   **Local Processing:** Runs entirely locally, ensuring privacy and offline capability (after model download).
-*   **Automatic Pasting:** Transcribed text is automatically pasted into the currently focused window using `xdotool`.
-*   **Clipboard Fallback:** Text is also copied to the clipboard using `pyperclip`.
+*   **Clipboard Fallback:** Text is copied to the clipboard using `pyperclip`.
 *   **Hardware Targeting:** Attempts to automatically detect and use a specific microphone (e.g., "Poly Blackwire") for optimal input, falling back to the default device if necessary.
-*   **Optimized Model Loading:** Configured to use a specific Whisper model size (currently 'small') for a balance between speed and accuracy.
+*   **Optimized Model Loading:** Configured to use a specific Whisper model size (currently 'tiny') for a balance between speed and accuracy.
 Supports CUDA acceleration if a compatible GPU is detected.
 *   **Virtual Environment:** Uses a Python virtual environment for clean dependency management.

 ## Technology Stack